 Heart disease is a general term that can mean a problem with your heart itself or with the arteries that feed your heart.
 Most often, heart disease stems from an artery blocked by plaque, a fatty substance that sticks to the inside walls of your blood vessels.
 If your heart doesn’t get the nutrients and oxygen it needs, it may be damaged.
 If the blood supply it blocked completely, the affected muscles may even start to die.
-In Manhattan, you have access to the best cardiac doctor at Manhattan Cardiology Diagnostic Center.
+In Manhattan, you have access to the best cardiac doctor at Cardiology in NYC Diagnostic Center.
 Don’t wait for a heart attack before you get checked out.

 Heart disease, also called cardiovascular disease, includes any condition or disease that arises when plaque builds up in your arteries or veins.
 Plaque is a fatty substance that sticks inside blood vessel walls, narrowing and inhibiting the flow of blood to and from your heart.
 This condition, called atherosclerosis, causes your heart muscle to work ineffectively.